 Another advantage of credit cards is that you get rewards points and promotional interest rates with many cards.
 If you need business travel, it makes a lot of sense and saves money if you get airline miles.
 Negotiate with a small bank or credit union to get more favorable terms.
 This is a good tactic if you don’t have the greatest personal credit, but you’d like to open up a business credit card.
 Some banks offer longer grace periods, so you aren’t paying interest on purchases you pay off before the reporting date.

 Business credit cards are not the majority funding source for businesses for a variety of reasons.
 The first issue is the personal guarantee.
 Even if you have business credit, many institutions require personal guarantees.
 A personal guarantee puts your personal credit score and assets on the line.
-If you don’t make your payments on time with your business, it reflects on both business and personal credit reports.
+If you don’t make your payments on time with your business, it reflects on both business and personal credit reports, if this is a chronic issue, may we suggest employing the services of a third party like the North Shore Advisory to settle your books.
 If you default on the card, the company may seize personal assets to collect on the debt.

 Another disadvantage is the amount of funding you can get through a business credit card.
 Most business credit lines are not as large as a bank loan.
 If you have a large funding need, you may need to take out multiple credit cards to come close to your funding goals.
 The interest rates vary, depending on the company you choose and your credit score, but after the promotional period, they tend to be more expensive than bank loans.
 The rates also tend to fluctuate, affecting existing balances.
 If you’re carrying a large balance, and all of a sudden your rate goes up a few percent, you’re paying a lot more than you expected.